Snag that Remote Job! 5 Tips to Acing Your Virtual Interview

 4. Be Explicit

 When interviewing in-person, the interviewer can generally get a sense or feel for your “vibe” and personality.
 While certain attributes can still be translated through video, explicitly stating your thoughts and feelings can make it easier for the interviewer to get a better read of you.
 You don’t have to go overboard, but if it feels true and authentic, communicating something such as, “I’m very excited to hear that [company name] invests in benefits that support both personal and career growth.”
-Sharing those kinds of sentiments with a smile and enthusiastic nod can help the interviewer get a better understanding of who you are and what you value.
+Sharing those kinds of sentiments with a smile and an enthusiastic nod can help the interviewer get a better understanding of who you are and what you value.

 “Nature does not hurry, yet everything is accomplished.”